barthachijuu/FeReactArk/README.md

 Focus on writing new features without worrying about formatting or code quality.
 With the right editor setup, your code will automatically be formatted and linted as you work.

+### Offline-first

+The next frontier in performant web apps: availability without a network connection from the instant your users load the app.

 ---

 But don't read too fast... there's more!